 The calibration procedure consists of the user selecting either the T-pose or I-pose (posture) and clicking "Calibrate" or using the auto-calibration option.

-Animation allows you to replay a recording or an offline imported file.
+Animation allows you to replay a recording.
 You can zoom in and out on the graphs using the mouse wheel.